 Reward is a powerful motivator that underlies many human behaviors and cognitive processes (Madan, 2017).
 One area in which reward has become increasingly relevant is attention.
-Attention has long been argued to be driven by top-down and bottom-up process.
-Yet, a growing body of work has placed prior selection history, which includes selection driven by reward, as a third competitor involved in selective attention (Awh, Belopolsky & Theeuwes, 2012; Theeuwes, 2010; Theeuwes, 2018).
-Through a process called value-directed attentional capture (VDAC), learned stimulus-reward associations have been shown to automatically modulate attention such that reward-associated stimuli may receive greater attentional priority in spite of any task-related goals of an observer (Anderson, Laurent & Yantis, 2011).
-Critically, VDAC may have unintended downstream effects on other related cognitive processes including memory.
+Attention has long been argued to be driven by a combination of top-down and bottom-up processes.
+Yet, a growing body of work has indicated that prior selection history, which includes selection driven by reward, as a third competitor involved in selective attention (Awh, Belopolsky & Theeuwes, 2012; Theeuwes, 2010; Theeuwes, 2018).
+Through a process called value-directed attentional capture (VDAC), learned stimulus-reward associations have been shown to automatically modulate attention such that reward-associated stimuli may receive greater attentional priority in spite of any current task-related goals of an observer (Anderson, Laurent & Yantis, 2011).
+Critically, VDAC may have unintended downstream effects on other related cognitive processes, including, in the case I pursue here, memory.

-Value-driven attention capture was first identified by Anderson et al., (2011).
+Value-driven attention capture was first identified by Anderson et al. (2011).
 Participants were trained using a visual search task to associate one of two target colors with a higher probability of receiving the greater of two reward amounts.
-Correct responses to a high-value colored target would yield an 80% chance of a high reward (5¢) and a 20% change of a low reward (1¢) whereas this contingency was revered for low value-color.
-In a subsequent singleton detection task, the high- and low-rewarded colors from the training phase were presented as a distractor.
+Correct responses to a high-value colored target yielded an 80% chance of a high reward (5¢) and a 20% change of a low reward (1¢), whereas this contingency was revered for the low-value color.
+In a subsequent singleton detection task, the high- and low-rewarded colors from the training phase were presented as distractors.
 Trials with high-value distractors led to slower response times compared to trials with low-value distractors or distractors without any previously associated value.
-This suggests that the magnitude of reward associated with a stimulus changes how strongly that stimulus captures attention.
+These results suggest that the magnitude of prior reward associated with a stimulus affected later unintentional attention capture, even when it was to the detriment of performance .

-The effects of VDAC can persist from days to months after training (Anderson et al., 2013; Della Libera & Chelazzi, 2006, 2009) and in contexts in which attending to reward-associated stimuli incurs penalties, as demonstrated with oculomotor tasks (Anderson, Laurent, & Yantis, 2012; Pearson, Donkin, Tran, Most & Le Pelley, 2015; Theeuwes & Belopolsky, 2012).
-Furthermore, reward associations do not need to be relevant to the training task.
-Mine and Saiki (2015) showed that training color-reward associations on an Eriksen flanker task where colored stimulus is irrelevant or even the to-be-ignored element still results in VDAC which has implications on how effortlessly reward associations may form.
-Aside from capturing attention as a distractor, reward has also been used to focus attention on target stimuli containing rewarded stimulus features against other possible distractors (Walsh, Carmel, Harper, Bolitho & Grimshaw, 2020; Schwartz, Siegel & Castel, 2020).
+The effects of VDAC can persist from days to months after training (Anderson et al., 2013; Della Libera & Chelazzi, 2006, 2009) and is clearly evident in contexts in which attending to reward-associated stimuli incurs penalties, as demonstrated with oculomotor tasks (Anderson, Laurent, & Yantis, 2012; Pearson, Donkin, Tran, Most & Le Pelley, 2015; Theeuwes & Belopolsky, 2012).
+Furthermore, reward associations do not even need to be relevant to the training task.
+Mine and Saiki (2015) showed that training color-reward associations on an Eriksen flanker task where color is irrelevant or even the to-be-ignored element still results in VDAC which has implications on how effortlessly reward associations may form.
+Reward has also been used to focus attention on target stimuli containing rewarded stimulus features against a backdrop of other possible distractors (Walsh, Carmel, Harper, Bolitho & Grimshaw, 2020; Schwartz, Siegel & Castel, 2020).
 Altogether, VDAC has been shown to be long-lasting, automatic, and resistant to cognitive control.

 Considering these strong effects of reward on attention, a natural extension of the topic would be whether reward has similar effects on processes related to attention such as working memory.
 It is recognized that working memory shares common resources and is extensively involved with attention (Chunn, 2011; Kyonaga & Egner, 2012; Chun & Turk-Browne, 2007).
-A particularly relevant function of attention includes selecting or prioritizing what information kept represented in working memory (Oberauer, 2019).
+A particularly relevant function of attention includes selecting or prioritizing what information is maintained in working memory (Oberauer, 2019).
 Thus, the automatic biasing of attention towards rewarded stimuli may enhance memory of those items at the cost of reduced attention and memory capacity for unrewarded stimuli.